home products resource tuner tutorials

 uiAccess

-1. Download Resource Tuner, open your file, and expand the Manifest folder that's found in the Resource Tree view; select the Manifest resource to be edited in the Resource Tree.
+1. Download Resource Tuner, open your file, expand the Manifest folder in the Resource Tree view and select the Manifest resource for editing.

-Note: If your file has no manifest at all, skip all these steps and use Manifest Wizard instead.
+Note: If your file lacks a manifest altogether, skip these steps and use the Manifest Wizard instead.

-2. You will see the XML script.
-It may look something like this:
+2. You will see the XML script, resembling something like this:

 <assembly xmlns="urn:schemas-microsoft-com:asm.v1" manifestVersion="1.0">